guzalm/Lab4ads/README.md

    STEP 2: Adding private class HashNode<>.
 In a hash table, each node has a key of type K, a value of type V, and a link to the next node.
    The constructor initializes the node with key and value by word 'this' and sets the null value next to it.

+   STEP 3: Variables 'size','table' are used to store the actual hash table and the number of elements currently stored in it.